Do we need medical verification from our Doctor?

 When are the training sessions each month & how much is it?

 We recognize that some of our swimmers may have commitments to other activities, such as band practice, sports, or community service.
 However, we expect full dedication to our part-time training program.
 The monthly fee is a flat rate covering pool usage and administrative expenses.
 All our coaches are volunteers; we do not have any paid staff.
 The flat rate for each program is designed to allow for maximum training time.
-Our training program includes the first 3 Saturdays (1pm-3:45pm) each month, October through May, Weds (up to) 1hr Facetime sessions, and once a month Sunday 1hr gym sessions.
+Our training program includes the first 3 Saturdays (1pm-3:45pm) each month, October through May, and up to TWO Weds each month as 'extra sessions'.
 Monthly costs are not prorated for missed practices or late arrivals, except in cases of verified medical issues relating to an impairment, where we do provide credit for the days missed.
 Cost for each program varies and changes every season based on our pool rental/admin costs.
 Please email us for the program you are interested in.
-We are currently operating for the 2025 season, which ends on August 31st, 2025.
+We are currently operating for the 2026 season, which ends on August 31st, 2026.
 Our 2026 season begins in October 2025.
 Open enrollment begins in late August and ends on Nov 1st.
 Swimmers transferring from other artistic swim teams accepted at any time during our season if we have an opening.

 When & where are the practices held?